bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/03-Demo_Dynamic/README.md

 ## Acceptance Criteria

-* It's done when I press the "Click Me" button, and a list of five GitHub users appears underneath on the page.
+* It is done when I press the "Click Me" button, and a list of five GitHub users appears underneath on the page.

-* It's done when each user includes their login name and a URL to their GitHub profile.
+* It is done when each user includes their login name and a URL to their GitHub profile.

 ---